 Ralph Hughes is a member of the California Music Educators Association, the American Choral Director’s Association, and the International Federation for Choral Music.
 In 1995, he was recognized as “Outstanding Music Educator of the Year” by the California Music Educators Association Capitol Section.

-Mary Ann Gieszelmann, The Sacramento Choral Calendar
+Tracia Barbieri, The Sacramento Choral Calendar

 Lynn Stevens began her choral music career while a student at the University of Southern California.
 She sang professionally and toured internationally with the Ray Coniff Singers, singing in concert with the Norman Luboff Choir, and later performed and recorded with the Carpenters.